v6d-io/v6d/docs/notes/vineyard-operator.rst

 LocalObject
 ^^^^^^^^^^^

 The **LocalObject** custom resource definition (CRD) declaratively defines the local object in a kubernetes cluster, it contains the following fields:

-.. list-table:: LocalObject Configurations
+.. list-table:: LocalObject Properties
    :widths: 15 10 60 15
    :header-rows: 1